 The three right-hand columns of Table 5 present statistics that summarize the accuracy of Medicaid reporting in the SIPP.
-The first is the probability of reported Medicaid coverage in the SIPP survey for people who are currently covered in MEF.
+The first is the probability of reported Medicaid coverage in the SIPP survey for people who are currently covered in the MEF.
 In the overall sample this fraction is just over 85 percent using the unweighted data, and slightly higher using the weighted data.
-The second is the probability of reported Medicaid coverage in the SIPP for people who are currently not covered in MEF - this "false positive" response rate is about 2.8 percent for the unweighted sample, and about 2.5 percent using the weighted results.
-Finally, the last column of the table presents the so-called "reliability" of SIPP-reported Medicaid coverage: this is the regression coefficient of MEF coverage status on observed SIPP coverage status.23 The reliability index measures the degree of attenuation bias that would arise if observed SIPP coverage status were used as an explanatory variable in a regression model in place of "true" MEF coverage.
-For the overall sample the reliability of SIPP Medicaid coverage (as a measure of MEF status) is about 80 percent.
-The use of sample weights to construct the cross-tabulations leads to a slightly higher estimate of the reliability of SIPP-reported coverage.
+The second is the probability of reported Medicaid coverage in the SIPP for people who are currently not covered in the MEF - this "false positive" response rate is about 2.8 percent for the unweighted sample, and about 2.5 percent using the weighted results.
+Finally, the last column of the table presents the so-called "reliability" of SIPP-reported Medicaid coverage: this is the regression coefficient of MEF coverage status on observed SIPP coverage status.26 The reliability index measures the degree of attenuation bias that would arise if observed SIPP coverage status were used as an explanatory variable in a regression model in place of "true" MEF coverage.
+For the overall sample the reliability of SIPP Medicaid coverage (as a measure of MEF status) is about 80 percent, or slightly higher using weighted data.